ucsb/campus-cloud-docs/docs/guidelines/networking.md

 The [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) connection to UCSB is attached to the Transit Gateway.
 This link is the default route for traffic from any private subnet in a child account to UCSB.
 Note: Resources on public subnets route to UCSB over their own internet gateway.
   - Campus-side VPN Endpoints (us-west-2):  128.111.38.197

 IF you are having trouble getting traffic from your child account back to campus please see our Best Practice for Enabling VPN traffic back to campus (coming soon)

 ### Campus Cloud Service Catalog VPC Product

-These network resources need to be available to child account.
-To create a VPC we these resources configured the Cloud Team has created a, [VPC Service Catalog Product]({{ site.baseurl }}/docs/bestpractices/servicecatalog#VPC) that you run from your child account.
+The above network resources need to be available to a child account.
+To simplify the creation of a VPC with these resources configured the Cloud Team has created a, [VPC Service Catalog Product]({{ site.baseurl }}/docs/bestpractices/servicecatalog#VPC) that you run from your child account.

 The outcome is that you will have a functional VPC with private and or public subnets and the required connectivity.
-Note: If this VPC product is not used you will need to setup these resources on your own.
+Note: If this VPC Product is not used you will need to setup these resources on your own.